Kevinayad/backend-distrosys/README.md

 This component is responible for the following:

 * Generate the timeslots for the appointments
+* Publishes the schedule and generated timeslots to the frontend component
 * Save dentist to the backend
 * Save appointments to the backend